 Keep It Balanced.

-We know it is easy to get carried away when decorating.
+We know it is easy to get carried away when decorating, sometimes simple peel and stick wallpaper is best.
 Remember to step back and edit.
 Most of the time, less is more (except in those cases when more is more and you can always add one more sparkly feature…).

 Pro tip: How do you know if it’s too cluttered?
 Taking a photo sometimes helps you determine this.
 If your display is hard to frame with a camera or doesn’t look as good in 2-D, you might need to take a couple of items away or to rearrange.